pagkly/Zed/Investopedia4/Chief Financial Officers An Inside Look.md

 A chief financial officer (CFO) is the senior executive responsible for managing the financial actions of a company.
 The CFO's duties include tracking [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp) and [[financial planning]](https://www.investopedia.com/terms/f/financial-planning-association.asp) as well as analyzing the company's financial strengths and weaknesses and proposing corrective actions.

-The role of a CFO is similar to a treasurer or [[controller]](https://www.investopedia.com/articles/professionals/011416/controller-job-description-average-salary.asp) because they are responsible for managing the finance and accounting divisions and for ensuring that the company’s financial reports are accurate and completed in a timely manner.
+The role of a CFO is similar to a treasurer or [[controller]](https://www.investopedia.com/articles/professionals/011416/controller-job-description-average-salary.asp) because they are responsible for managing the [[Finance|finance]] and accounting divisions and for ensuring that the company’s financial reports are accurate and completed in a timely manner.
 Many have a [[CMA designation]](https://www.investopedia.com/articles/professionals/052913/cma-designation-worth-it.asp).

 #### Understanding Corporate Structure

 ### Key Takeaways

--   The chief financial officer of a company is the top-level financial controller, handling everything relating to cash flow and financial planning.
+-   The chief financial officer of a company is the top-level financial controller, handling everything relating to [[Cash Flow|cash flow]] and financial planning.
 -   The meaning of CFO is simply the initials that stand for the title chief financial officer.
 -   Although the role of a CFO can be rewarding, there are legal considerations that must be strictly adhered to.
--   CFOs oversee taxation issues for their companies.
+-   CFOs oversee [[Taxation|taxation]] issues for their companies.
 -   Often, a CFO is the third-highest position in a company, playing a vital role in the company's strategic initiatives.

 ## How Chief Financial Officers Work